 According to the FCCA’s estimate, the value of the contract between the City of Riihimäki and Mehiläinen exceeded the threshold value specified in the Act on Public Contracts for social welfare and health care services.
-The FCCA estimates that the poor situation with substitutes early in 2017 in the City of Riihimäki’s home care was not so urgent as to warrant the contracting authority to choose direct procurement, at least for an indefinite period.
+The FCCA estimates that the poor situation with substitutes early in 2017 in the City of Riihimäki’s home care was not so urgent as to warrant the contracting authority to choose direct award, at least for an indefinite period.

 The FCCA was preparing a presentation to the Market Court to decide on the consequences, but while the FCCA was investigating the matter, the City of Riihimäki announced that it was inviting tenders for the services and terminating its agreement with Mehiläinen.
 The City has since then invited tenders in accordance with the Act on Public Contracts, so pursuing the case with the Market Court was no longer necessary.

 SGEI not an exception under the Act on Public Contracts